-I am the Training and Education Committee Co-Chair of the National Network of NICU Psychologists through the National Perinatal Association, which is a volunteer position.
+I am the incoming Co-Chair of the National Network of NICU Psychologists through the National Perinatal Association, which is a volunteer position.
 I have recent and future publications that highlight the needs or families through a pernatial lens and incorporate racial inequities.
-Additionally, I am currently Co-Director at Gallaudet University of their hybrid program Deaf and hard of hearing infants, toddlers, and their families graduate certificate program.
+Additionally, I am currently the Director at Gallaudet University of their hybrid program Deaf and hard of hearing infants, toddlers, and their families graduate certificate program.
 This position helped me educate early interventionists on the underpinnings of social justice as they routinely enter the lives and homes of our future generations.
 I am on the Medical Advsory Board for Hope For HIE.

 I am also a member to the Perinatal Mental Health workgroup with the National Perinatal Association.
 We released a podcast on supporting Black birthing people through the perinatal period during COVID-19.

 Why did you become a supervisor and what is your approach to supervision?

 I am going to be honest with you.
 Supervision in graduate school and in my post doctoral training were some of the worst experiences I have had in my mental health career, and you can see, I have a long history of education and training.
 Not to mention, I had the worst time finding an affordable LCPC supervisor when I had my provisional license as an LGPC.
 Because of my experiences, I knew that I wanted to support future LCPCs learn in a nurturing way.
 I carry with me a goal of helping my superviseess feel supported, heard, and seen.
 I want you to feel like you are learning and can make mistakes without catastrophe.
 We can repair just about any rupture, together.